Silverknight87/Scraper/README.md

 1. The nodered flow is to invoke the py script (using pythonshell node) in a layman friendly manner and provide the amazon URL as input.

 2. Requirements need to be installed separately.
-Installed in venv (See tutorials in youtube) and venv path specific in pythonshell node. /data is the nodered root directly in my case.
+Installed in venv (See tutorials in youtube) and venv path specified in pythonshell node. /data is the nodered root directly in my case.

 pip install Beautifulsoup4 <br>
 pip install requests